In this article

 - Who will have access to the key (client-side keys are accessible to malicious users, while server-side keys are kept secret)

 Server-side API keys have the highest level of access to read and/or update data, and as a best practice should only used by servers making API calls, where they can be kept secret.
-Using a server-side API key in a client-side environment is a security vulnerability, since malicious users of your site or app could potentially access your API key and use it to read or change data in your Iterable project.
+Using a server-side API key in a client-side environment is considered a security vulnerability, since malicious users of your site or app could potentially access your API key and use it to read or change data in your Iterable project.

 Client-side API keys can access only a limited set of Iterable's API endpoints.
 However, since you can't prevent malicious users from accessing API keys stored in client-side code, it's a best practice to require JWT authentication for client-side API key, since it provides an additional layer of security.
+You can also choose to allow a limited time frame to create new event definitions while your project is in development.

 To learn more about how to use JWT authentication, check out our guide, JWT-Enabled API Keys.